-Lakelanders know the charm of Swan City and so do several U.S. presidents who have visited the area on official business + for leisure for nearly 100 years.
+Lakelanders know the charm of Swan City, and so do several US presidents who have visited the area on official business and for leisure for nearly 100 years.

-In honor of Presidents’ Day, we present you with this timeline of presidential visits to LAL.👇
+We present you with this timeline of presidential visits to LAL.

 Presidential visits to LAL